darioielardi/twirk/docs/routing.md

 ---
 id: "routing"
 title: "HTTP Routing and Serialization"
-sidebar_label: "How Twirp routes requests"
+sidebar_label: "How twirk routes requests"
 ---

-Routing and Serialization is handled by Twirp.
+Routing and Serialization is handled by twirk.
 All you really need to know is that "it just works".
 However you may find this interesting and useful for debugging.

 ### HTTP Routes

-Twirp works over HTTP 1.1; all RPC methods map to routes that follow the format:
+twirk works over HTTP 1.1; all RPC methods map to routes that follow the format:

 ```
-POST /twirp/<package>.<Service>/<Method>
+POST /twirk/<package>.<Service>/<Method>
 ```

 The `<package>` name is whatever value is used for `package` in the `.proto`